nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 8. Get the ```External IP``` value from the previous command's output and visit that ip.

-9. For scale up edit deployment.
+9. For scale-up, edit the deployment.
 Change "replicas=30" in `myapp.yaml` file.
 Save the file.

 ```bash
 kubectl edit deploy container-info-deploy -n my-namespace